Legrandgroup/robotframework-bonjourlibrary/README.md

 This library currently only works for Linux platforms.

-In order to browse Bonjour devices, you will need to have avahi daemon running on the machine where the library is running.
+In order to browse Bonjour devices, you will need to install the command `avahi-browse` on the machine where this library is running (on most distributions, this comes with package avahi-utils).

+By default, this library resolves IP addresses to MAC addresses.
+For this, it also requires the arping utility (and will most often also require sudo privileges to run arping)

 BonjourLibrary is open source software licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## For users

+### Prerequisites

+This library requires the following executables to be accessible:
+- avahi-browse
+- arping (if IP to MAC address is required)

 ### Installation

+To install this libary, run the `./setup.py install` command locate inside the repository.

 ### Robot Framework keywords